 - coconut milk

 The “strawberry acai base” that Starbucks uses is green coffee extract, sugar and grape juice.
-Instead of using the green coffee extract and grape juice, I went with a green tea for my copycat pink drink recipe.
+Instead of using the green coffee extract and grape juice, I went with a green tea for my DIY pink drink.
 So my ingredient list for a homemade pink drink is:

 - acai tea – I used Liptons purple acai blueberry